 Recovery teaches us that it takes more strength to surrender and ask for help than it does to independently try to control addiction.
 By admitting powerlessness, there is renewed opportunity to change.
 There is a chance to admit that no matter how you’ve attempted to control substance abuse, your ability to determine actions and reactions nearly vanished.

 The strength in surrender comes from the moral character it takes to admit that maybe the answer lies outside our own thinking.
 To be open to alternatives, willing to try something different, requires great courage and integrity.
 The flexibility developed by admitting powerlessness extends throughout recovery and becomes a spiritual journey of discovering a life beyond the limit of our expectations.
+At our residential drug treatment center, we provide a supportive environment where individuals can embrace this surrender, find courage, and embark on a transformative path to recovery

 Has admitting powerlessness changed your life for the better?
 How does surrendering help you in your recovery today?